Home › Know More

 Mazatlan, which means ‘Place of Deer’ in Nahuatl, was a small fishing village before the commencement of port expansion in the late 1990s.

-Today, it is a bustling port having maritime trade links with Asia, Europe and the Americas.
-Situated in the State of Sinaloa in western Mexico, it is the fourth biggest container port in the country which handled 41,895 TEUs in 2021.
+Today, it is a bustling port with maritime trade links with Asia, Europe, and the Americas.
+Situated in the State of Sinaloa in western Mexico, Mazatlan Port handled 300,000 tonnes in 2022, including 33,314 TEUs the same year.

-It has 12 berthing facilities with a total quay length of 1426 m, for handling general cargo vessels, container ships, tankers and ferries.
+It has 12 berthing facilities and a total quay length of 1426 m, which can handle general cargo vessels, container ships, tankers, and ferries.

 A popular resort town on the Pacific Coast, it is known for its golden sand beaches and picturesque waterfront overlooking the international cruise terminal.
 It possesses the second-biggest commercial fishing fleet in Mexico and boasts a thriving fishing industry.